binums/Jenkins-pipeline-with-docker/README.md

 ## This is how you implement:

-- Clone the repo, navigate to the directry, and run the setup.sh script file.
+- Clone the repo, navigate to the directory `pipeline on ubuntu`, and run the setup.sh script file.
 Your setup is done, You are just configuring your project away from an up and running pipeline.

 ```